Alma Thomas: Artistic career

-Thomas would not become a full-time, professional artist until she was 68 or 69 years old, in 1960, when she retired from teaching.
+In 1960, Thomas retired from teaching and became a full-time professional artist when she was 68 or 69.

-Within twelve years after her first class at American, she began creating Color Field paintings, inspired by the work of the New York School and Abstract Expressionism.
+In the 1960s, she began creating Color Field paintings, inspired by the work of the New York School and Abstract Expressionism.

 Thomas was known to work in her home studio (a small living room), creating her paintings by "propping the canvas on her lap and balancing it against the sofa."
 She worked out of the kitchen in her house, creating works like Watusi (Hard Edge) (1963), a manipulation of the Matisse cutout The Snail, in which Thomas shifted shapes around and changed the colors that Matisse used, and named it after a Chubby Checker song.

 In contrast with most other members of the Washington Color School, she did not use masking tape to outline the shapes in her paintings.
-Her technique involved drawing faint pencil lines across the canvas to create shapes and patterns, and filling in the canvas with paint afterwards.
-Her pencil lines are obvious in many of her finished pieces, as Thomas did not erase them.
+Her technique involved drawing faint pencil lines across the canvas to create shapes and patterns, and filling the canvas with paint afterward.
+Her pencil lines are apparent in many of her finished pieces, she did not erase them.